The Relationship Between Gaming Addiction and Depression

 Video games that focus on fighting, combat, and violence can increase aggression and violence.
 Therefore, parents and guardians must continually monitor what video games their children are playing.
 That’s because it may result in behavior changes and other negative aspects of a child’s personality.
 The same can be said for adults, however, so an increased intake in violent subject matter is not healthy at any age.

 Video gaming addiction may not be seen as severe as other addictive disorders, but that would be an incorrect assessment.
 Video game addiction can have extremely adverse effects on your or a loved one’s behavior and life.
 Additionally, gaming addiction and depression are two serious problems everyone must know about.
 If you or someone you love is struggling with either or both issues, we advise you to consult with experts.
 Here at Honu House Hawaii, our doors are open to help anyone struggling with gaming addiction and depression.
-Get in touch with us today.
+Get in touch with us today for depression counseling near you in Hawaii.